platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 The Metrics tab shows [usage metrics](#examples-of-how-to-read-metrics) for CPU, RAM, and disk space for:

 * [Dedicated environments](../dedicated/overview/_index.md):
-  each of the three hosts in your [N+1 configuration](/dedicated/architecture/_index.md) and their average
+  each of the three hosts in your [N+1 configuration](../dedicated/architecture/_index.md) and their average
-* Development environments: for the average of your service and app containers
+* Grid environments: for the average of your service and app containers

 For each property, usage that crosses an _80% threshold_ triggers a warning message on the graph.
 Usage that crosses _90%_ results in a critical message.

-On Development environments, if your usage goes over _100%_ and resources are overutilized, a **burst** message is shown.
+On Grid environments, if your usage goes over _100%_ and resources are overutilized, a **burst** message is shown.

 A burst is a good indication that you need to optimize your app, potentially adding more resources or storage to your project to comfortably run your app.